neophyte-programmer/helloReactNative/README.md

 # Hello React Native
-This is a simple React Native app.
+This is a simple React Native app that helps a user track goals.
 I am using it to learn React Native.

+## Features
+- Add a goal
+- Tap a goal to remove it

 ## About React Native & Expo
 ### React Native